Half-Raised

 He was the man you’d never worry about.

 My eyes are open.
-The grout line runs away from my face toward the bathtub.
-There's a sock on the tile two feet from me and I have no idea how I got out of it.
-The light over the sink is on, humming.
+Six inches from my face, a line of grout runs off toward the tub.
+The little nightlight by the sink is on.
 The cabinet above the sink is open.
-The bottle is on its side on the counter, and some of what was inside it is in my left hand.
+The bottle's on its side on the counter, and some of what was in it is in my left hand.
+I know all of it without turning my head, without deciding to look.

 Keep reading — Free